·Use case

 Litigation evidence preservation.

 Frame.
 Satsignal is one piece of an evidentiary record.
-Whether a Satsignal receipt is admitted in any specific proceeding is a judgment for the court, on motion, with a qualified witness.
-This page does not claim self-authentication and does not claim that any court has accepted a receipt of this scheme.
+Whether a Satsignal proof is admitted in any specific proceeding is a judgment for the court, on motion, with a qualified witness.
+This page does not claim self-authentication and does not claim that any court has accepted a proof of this scheme.
 It describes what the operator can honestly attest to and how a litigator can preserve the artifact for the record.

 01Three foundational questions for a digital record